Why Use Cold Forming

 Why Cold Forming To Near Net Shapes?

-generated in a number of ways:
+Cold forming saves money in a variety of ways:

-- Substantial material savings
+- Lower material consumption

-- High production rates
+- Higher production rates

 - Added strength